RKaseman/unit-04-game-crystal-collector/README.md

 [Something's Fishy: A Crystal Collector Game](https://rkaseman.github.io/unit-04-game-crystal-collector/)

 - [x] Browser-based interactive game
-- [x] The computer randomly generates a target number between 19-120
+- [x] The computer randomly generates and displays a target number between 19-120
-- [x] Each fish is randomly worth 1-12 points when clicked
+- [x] Each fish has a randomly set value between 1-12 points
-- [x] No fish is worth the same amount of points as any other fish
+  - [x] no fish is worth the same amount of points as any other fish
-- [x] The points are only known after a fish is clicked
+- [x] Points are unknown until a fish is clicked
 - [x] Keeps player score
-  - if the player matches the computer total, it's a win
+  - [x] if the player matches the computer total, it's a win
-  - if the player goes over the computer total, it's a loss
+  - [x] if the player goes over the computer total, it's a loss
 - [x] Tracks total wins and losses per session
 - [x] When a round is over the game resets
 #